Standing with Africa’s innovators — so their work builds the continent’s future.

 We demystify capital for founders and surface aligned, patient investors — with programs, data, and direct support for under-represented entrepreneurs.

-Stories from the field
+Stories from our newsroom

 Nine programs that turn focus into work.